legendarycode3/31-days-Of-reactjs-course/README.md

 Is used for sharing  data across somponents. </br>

 4.  useMemo() Hook :- </br>
+is a performance optimization tool that caches (memoizes) the result of an expensive calculation and reuses the cached value unless its dependencies change. </br>
 4. useCallback() Hook: </br>
 For optimizing callback function.